-Homemade body butter can feel somewhat greasy on the skin as every ingredient is oil-based.
+Homemade body butter can feel somewhat greasy on the skin, as every ingredient is oil-based.
 In my experience, body butter tends to absorb into the skin with time, but if you want to try adding a little arrowroot powder to the recipe, I have read this can help reduce the greasy feel.
 (I have not personally tried it; though I might have to.)
-If you choose to use arrowroot powder, you would add about 1/2 teaspoon to the recipe above and stir it in with the almond oil.
+If you choose to use arrowroot powder, add 1/2 teaspoon to the recipe above, stirring it in with the almond oil.

 Can I substitute the Almond Oil With A Different Oil?

-To be fair, I have never tried using an oil other than almond oil, however, you are welcome to give it a try.
+I have never tried using an oil other than almond oil, however, you are welcome to give it a try.
 I am just not sure if it would affect the texture/consistency.
-If you would prefer not to use almond oil, I would go with jojoba oil as it actually mimics your skin’s natural oils.
+If you prefer not to use almond oil, I would try jojoba oil as it mimics your skin’s natural oils.

 My Body Butter is Melting!
 What Should I Do?

 If your body butter is starting to melt, you are storing it at too high of a temperature.
 Coconut oil melts around 78° and Shea Butter melts around 90°.
-If you have been storing your body butter near a heat source, you can simply move it to another (cooler) location.
+If you have been storing your body butter near a heat source, simply move it to a cooler location.
 However, if you keep your house warm, you might want to store it in the refrigerator to prevent melting.
 (Just make sure you don’t confuse it with your whipped cream.
 Body butter would not taste very good on a slice of pie 🙂 )